MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 ](https://docs.microsoft.com/power-platform/admin/capacity-storage).

 > [!IMPORTANT]
-> Trial subscriptions of Remote Assist can be used for the public preview if your organization has **existing Dynamics 365 subscriptions** that include apps such as Field Service or Customer Service.
+> Trial subscriptions of Remote Assist can be used for the public preview if your organization has **existing Dynamics 365 subscriptions** such as Field Service, Customer Service, or paid Power Apps plans.
 The in-app 90 day viral trial is not compatible with this preview.

 ## Install Dynamics 365 Remote Assist model-driven app